Security alarm: Properties

 An advantage offered by MEMS Accelerometers is the ability to measure static accelerations, such as acceleration due to gravity.
-This enables to constantly verify that the positioning of the sensor, based on MEMS accelerometer, remains unaltered from the installation one.
+This enables them to constantly verify that the positioning of the sensor, based on MEMS accelerometer, remains unaltered from the installation one.

-MEMS accelerometers’ significant advantages are also given by their small size and high measurement frequency; additionally, they can be integrated with multiple sensors with different functions.
+MEMS accelerometers’ significant advantages also stem from their small size and high measurement frequency; additionally, they can be integrated with multiple sensors with different functions.

 Ferrous metal detectors

 Change in the local magnetic field due to the presence of ferrous metals induces a current in the buried sensors (buried cables or discrete sensors) which are analyzed by the system.
 If the change exceeds a predetermined threshold, an alarm is generated.
 This type of sensor can be used to detect intruders carrying substantial amounts of metal, such as a firearm, making it ideally suited for anti-poaching applications.